mikel-imaz/projects/_sources/about-me.md

 Hi, I’m Mikel Imaz, an aspiring Data Science & AI professional based in Spain.

-I’m passionate about understanding and representing reality, uncovering the signal amidst the noise, and sharing meaningful insights.
-The world of data provides me the perfect platform to apply my scientific and technical expertise, along with my enthusiasm for clear and impactful communication.

 ::::{grid} 3 3 3 4
 :gutter: 3